FAQ's ABOUT WHAT I CAN DO WITH MY PROPERTY

 19. What is the single smartest thing I can do before I start a project near the shoreline?

-Answer – The ESD can send on to you by mail, e-mail, or fax, or you can come into the office and fill one out.
+Answer – Applications/Permit Forms are conveniently located on our website along with the option to pay online.
+If you do not have access to a computer the ESD office can send on to you by mail, e-mail, or fax, or you can come into the office and fill one out.

 Answer – Twenty (20’) feet from the edge of a platted public or township road right-of-way; Fifty (50’) feet from a county, state or federal road right-of-way.